 How does AWS Pricing Work?

-With AWS, you can estimate your monthly cost using the Pricing Calculator and compare your on-premises environment to Amazon Web Services with the TCO Calculator.
+With AWS, you can estimate your monthly costs using the AWS Pricing Calculator and compare them to your on-premises environment.

 This includes the following pricing model: